ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 }
 ```

-This program is known as a ***Map Function*** because the action passing every element in some set as an argument to a function is known as *"mapping"*.
+This program is known as a ***Map Function*** because the action passing every element in a list as an argument to a function is known as *"mapping"*.
+The function is said to have been *mapped* across the elements of the list.

 Similarly, the machines involved in the reduce phase perform an equally simple task implemented in the ***Reduce Function***.
-The reduce function takes the intermediate key/value pairs and sorts them by key, then collates all the different values for the same key into a single set.
+The reduce function takes the intermediate key/value pairs and first sorts them by key, then collates all the different values for the same key into a single list.

 So Google's MapReduce system is framework into which you insert your map and reduce functions, then the framework handles all the ugliness of distributing your functionality across thousands of machines, handling all the communication, check-pointing and fault tolerance, and finally passing the data between the map, shuffle and reduce phases to generate the required output.

 In addition to providing your map and reduce functions, you need to configure the MapReduce framework to tell it:

-* How many workers you want allocated to the map phase (say 200,000)
+* How many workers you want allocated to the map phase?
+(E.G. 200,000)
-* How many workers you want allocated to the reduce phase (say 5,000)
+* How many workers you want allocated to the reduce phase?
+(E.G. 5,000)
-* How many physical machines should all those workers should run on (say 2,000)
+* On how many physical machines should all of those workers run?
+(E.G. 2,000)

 There is a popular Open Source clone of Google's MapReduce known as [Hadoop](https://en.wikipedia.org/wiki/Apache_Hadoop) which includes its own clone of GFS known as HDFS (Hadoop Distributed Filesystem)

 ### Questions

 ***Q:***&nbsp;&nbsp; Is generating an inverted index what MapReduce is mainly used for?
-***A:***&nbsp;&nbsp; The inverted index case is the canonical example used to illustrate the general applicability of this technique to a wide range of problems.
+***A:***&nbsp;&nbsp; The use case of the inverted index is the canonical example used to illustrate the general applicability of this technique to a wide range of problems.
 MapReduce allows you to plug in your own map and reduce functions that are typically (but not exclusively) used to process large volumes of text data.

 ## Examples of Problems Solved Using MapReduce